-PAEP staff are properly trained on the emergency procedures for PAEP, including courses of action in the events of fire, bomb threats, natural disasters, utility failures, medical emergencies, and safety during violent or other threatening situations.
+PAEP staff are properly trained on the emergency procedures for the workNet DuPage Career Center, including courses of action in the events of fire, bomb threats, natural disasters, utility failures, medical emergencies, and safety during violent or other threatening situations.
 An overview of these emergency procedures may be explained to the client during the intake interview.
-PAEP regularly holds emergency drills to test the staff's ability to evacuate the building in the case of an emergency.
+The workNet DuPage Career Center regularly holds emergency drills to test the staff's ability to evacuate the building in the case of an emergency.
 The Lisle Fire Department and other safety inspectors also examine the facility on a regular basis.
 PAEP asks that clients are aware of his/her surroundings and rely on his/her assigned Employment Specialist for instruction during any of the above types of situations.